Diana, Princess of Wales: Public image

-Diana was widely known for her encounters with sick and dying patients, and the poor and unwanted whom she used to comfort, an action that earned her more popularity.
-She was mindful of people's thoughts and feelings, and later revealed her wish to become a beloved figure among the people, saying in her 1995 interview, that "[She would] like to be a queen of people's hearts, in people's hearts."
+Diana was known for her encounters with sick and dying patients, and the poor and unwanted whom she used to comfort, an action that earned her more popularity.
 Known for her easygoing attitude, she reportedly hated formality in her inner circle, asking "people not to jump up every time she enters the room".
 Diana is often credited with widening the range of charity works carried out by the royal family in a more modern style.
 Eugene Robinson of The Washington Post wrote in an article that "Diana imbued her role as royal princess with vitality, activism and, above all, glamour."
 Alicia Carroll of The New York Times described Diana as "a breath of fresh air" who was the main reason the royal family was known in the United States.
 In Anthony Holden's opinion, Diana was "visibly reborn" after her separation from Charles, a point in her life that was described by Holden as her "moment of triumph", which put her on an independent path to success.

-Biographer Sarah Bradford commented, "The only cure for her suffering would have been the love of the Prince of Wales, which she so passionately desired, something which would always be denied her.
-His was the final rejection; the way in which he consistently denigrated her reduced her to despair."
-Despite all the marital issues and scandals, Diana continued to enjoy a high level of popularity in the polls while her husband was suffering from low levels of public approval.
-Her peak popularity rate in the United Kingdom between 1981 and 2012 was 47%.
-Highly regarded by the LGBT community due to her work with gay men suffering from AIDS, Diana is considered to be a gay icon.

-Diana had become what Prime Minister Tony Blair called the "People's Princess", an iconic national figure.
-He had reportedly said that she had shown the nation "a new way to be British".
-Her sudden death brought an unprecedented spasm of grief and mourning, and subsequently a crisis arose in the Royal Household.
-Andrew Marr said that by her death she "revived the culture of public sentiment", while The Guardians Matthew d'Ancona dubbed Diana "the queen of the realm of feeling" and said that "the impassioned aftermath of her death was a bold punctuation mark in a new national narrative that favoured disinhibition, empathy and personal candour."
-Her brother, the Earl Spencer, captured her role: